yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-localai.md

 type: docs
 ---

-This tutorial shows how you can use LocalAI to create an interactive query interface.
-It features a Python application that uses Wikipedia texts of popular programming languages to generate text-embeddings for each programming language and store them in a YugabyteDB database using the [pgvector extension](../../../explore/ysql-language-features/pg-extensions/extension-pgvector/).
+This tutorial shows how you can use [LocalAI](https://localai.io/) to create an interactive query interface.
+It features a Python application that uses a locally-running LLM to generate text-embeddings.
+This LLM generates embeddings for Wikipedia texts of popular programming languages, as well as user prompts.
+Embeddings for each programming language are stored in a YugabyteDB database using the `pgvector extension`.

 ## Prerequisites